 The expense of a Bernedoodle is rather substantial when you take into consideration healthcare costs.
 You’ll have to take your dog to get vet exams and potential surgeries.
 One of the most expensive degenerative diseases with a Bernedoodle is hip dysplasia.
 Older Bernedoodles will usually need surgery to correct this issue.

 Dog Training / Boarding ($700+ per year)

 Training classes, boarding, and also doggy daycare are very expensive.
-If you’re going on several trips or vacations you’ll need to board your dog.
+If you’re going on several trips or vacations, you’ll need to board your dog.
 The cost is normally around $100 every day to board a pet, so this expense could be substantially greater if you take several trips a year.
-You’ll also want to do basic training for your dog every year which can range at about $100 per class.
+You’ll also want to do basic training for your dog every year, which can range from about $100 per class.

 Puppy Accessory Costs